-An AC 800M High Integrity (HI) controller consists of a PM865 processor unit and a number of HI-specific objects that are added to the hardware tree, see Figure 73.
+An AC 800M High Integrity (HI) controller consists of a PM865 or PM867 processor unit and a number of HI-specific objects that are added to the hardware

 Figure 73.
 AC 800M High Integrity controller.

 The following objects are only added for a HI controller: